filippo-ferrari/website/content/post/t400-setup/index.md

 The bluetooth of the T400 is 2.1, you can easily upgrade the bluetooth 4.0 by swapping the card located behind the LCD front bezel.
 Most recommended model is **Bluetooth 4.0 Genuine Lenovo FRU 60Y3305 60Y3303**.\
 More info [here](https://www.thinkwiki.org/wiki/Bluetooth_Daughter_Card_slot).
 ### Ultra-bay mods
 The most commond usage for the ultra bay, when a cd reader is not needed, is to use an Hard Drive caddy module to have a second 2.5 inch drive.
-Parts are easily available for about ten euros.
+Parts are easily available for about ten euros.\
+Another rare but worth mentioning accessory is the [Serial Ultrabay Slim Battery](https://www.thinkwiki.org/wiki/Serial_Ultrabay_Slim_Battery): a battery pack that slides into a Serial Ultrabay Slim.
+It has three 3.6V lithium-ion cells, for up to 2.3 hours of battery life.\
 I am currently working on a variation of a mod I have seen floating around the world wide web.
 It's [this one](https://hackaday.com/tag/thinkpad-ultrabay/).
 In the article the laptop used is the T420 so I am changing the 3D printed part to fit the T400 ultrabay.\
 More info and **maybe** a guide will appear in the future, depending on how much time and effor i want to waste on this idea.
 ### Express Card slot